tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 #### Quick Links

-The quick link buttons let you quickly access tutorials, sample projects, guides, LiveCode blog posts, and online user forums.
+The quick link buttons let you quickly access tutorials, sample projects, guides, blog posts, and online user forums.
 Here is an overview of these links:

 ##### Interactive Welcome